TIBCOSoftware/snappydata/docs/howto.md

 ```

 **Create the Table using API**:
-First we define the table schema and then create the table using createTable API
+First, we define the table schema and then create the table using createTable API

 ```
     val schema = StructType(Array(StructField("S_SUPPKEY", IntegerType, false),